 Before placing a bet, you must observe 30-40 rounds of roulette at the table where you plan on playing.
 Write down the numbers and observe which ones land more frequently.
 These are your hot numbers; choose one to bet on.

-Unlike other systems, which are often based on placing an evens bet, with Andrucci, you'll be betting on a single number, a straight up bet.
+Unlike other strategies in European roulette, which are often based on placing an evens bet, with Andrucci, you'll be betting on a single number, a straight up bet.
 This means you'll have 35 spins for you to break even; if you land it in fewer, then you'll be in profit.

 It's not recommended to stick with the bet for longer than 35 spins.
 After this time, whether you win or lose, go back and repeat the observation cycle to choose your next bet.